Congressional District # 01

-The site is being addressed through a combination of federal and state actions and federal and state oversight of potentially responsible parties' (PRPs) actions.
+The site is being addressed through a combination of federal and state actions and federal and state oversight of potentially responsible party (PRP) actions.

 Threats and Contaminants

-1,4-dioxane was recently detected in the groundwater as a result of improved laboratory detection limits.
-In 2010 it was detected at 880 ug/l in on-site groundwater, and up to 630 ug/l in off-site groundwater.
+The contaminant 1,4-dioxane was recently detected in the groundwater as a result of improved laboratory detection limits.
+In 2010 it was detected at 880 ug/l in on-site groundwater, and at up to 630 ug/l in off-site groundwater.

-In 1981, the United States Environmental Protection Agency (U.S. EPA) enclosed the site with a fence.
-From 1984 to 1989, U.S. EPA removed and disposed of all wastes on the site and excavated and disposed of contaminated soil and wastes from the sludge pit and filter bed.
-In 1985, a group of private parties entered an agreement with U.S. EPA to conduct sampling to locate the extent of soil and groundwater contamination, and to evaluate cleanup methods.
+In 1981, the U.S. Environmental Protection Agency (EPA) enclosed the site with a fence.
+From 1984 to 1989, EPA removed and disposed of all wastes on the site and excavated and disposed of contaminated soil and wastes from the sludge pit and filter bed.
+In 1985, a group of private parties entered an agreement with EPA to conduct sampling to locate the extent of soil and groundwater contamination, and to evaluate cleanup options.
 The sampling and evaluation was conducted from 1985 to 1989.

-In a 1989 decision document as amended in 1992, U.S. EPA decided that the cleanup should include:
+In a 1989 decision document as amended in 1992, EPA decided that the cleanup should include the following major components:

-- cleanup of the groundwater by pump and treat
+- Cleanup of the groundwater by a pump-and-treat system

-- treatment of an estimated 18,300 cubic yards of highly contaminated soil and sediments by soil vapor extraction and solidification/stabilization
+- Treatment of an estimated 18,300 cubic yards of highly-contaminated soil and sediments by soil vapor extraction (SVE) and solidification/stabilization

-In January 1992, private parties entered into an agreement with U.S. EPA to implement the cleanup, and formed the Midco Remedial Corporation (MRC).
-Construction started in 1993 with the consolidation of contaminated sediments onto the site and construction of the deep well.
-During 1994 to 1996, the MRC constructed and tested the pump-and-treat system, and in February 1996 initiated continuous operation.
-In December 1999, U.S. EPA determined that the pump-and-treat system was undersized.
-The MRC designed and constructed an expanded system, which started operating in February 2003.
-The pump-and-treat system may have to continue operating for many years to meet the groundwater cleanup action levels.
+In 1992, private parties entered into an agreement with EPA to implement the cleanup and formed the Midco Remedial Corporation (MRC).
+Construction began in 1993 with the consolidation of contaminated sediments onto the site and construction of the deep well.
+Between 1994 and 1996, the MRC constructed and tested the pump-and-treat system, and in 1996 initiated continuous operation.
+In 1999, EPA determined that the pump-and-treat system was undersized.
+The MRC designed and constructed an expanded system, which began operating in 2003.
+The pump-and-treat system was temporarily shut down in 2010.

-During 1993 to 1997, EPA and the MRC cooperated in conducting treatability studies for soil treatment by solidification/stabilization.
-Although soil vapor extraction is well documented to be effective in removing VOCs from the soil, the treatability studies demonstrated that it would be difficult for solidification/stabilization to treat all of the other contaminants of concern.
-For that reason during 2000 to 2001, EPA allowed the MRC to test use of injection of chemicals to treat the subsurface soils, but the test results were not promising.
-In September 2004, U.S. EPA formally approved changes to the soil treatment requirements in the ROD, including:
+Between 1993 and 1997, EPA and the MRC cooperated in conducting treatability studies for soil treatment by solidification/stabilization.
+Although SVE is well documented to be effective in removing VOCs from the soil, the treatability studies demonstrated that it would be difficult for solidification/stabilization to treat all of the other contaminants of concern.
+For that reason, during 2000 to 2001, EPA allowed the MRC to test use of injection of chemicals to treat the subsurface soils, but the test results were not promising.
+In September 2004, EPA formally approved changes to the soil treatment requirements, including:

-- Eliminating the requirement for treatment of organic compounds other than volatile organic compounds in the soils;
+- Eliminating the requirement for treatment of organic compounds other than VOCs in the soils

-- reducing soil treatment by solidification/stabilization to 1,000 cubic yards of soil highly contaminated by metals and cyanide; and adding excavation and off-site disposal as an option for addressing these soils.
+- Reducing soil treatment by solidification/stabilization to 1,000 cubic yards of soil highly contaminated by metals and cyanide

 Success StoryThe soil vapor extraction and air sparging system has been successful in removing a large mass of VOCs from the soils and groundwater.